T2DREAM/t2dream-portal/README.md

 >:star: _Note_: **Clean ALL the Things!** If you wish to **completely rebuild** the application or **cleanly reload** dependencies (:warning: long re-build time!):
->- `make clean && python3 bootstrap.py --buildout-version 2.9.5 --setuptools-version 18.5 && bin/buildout`
+>- `make clean && buildout bootstrap && bin/buildout`

 ### **5. Start the application locally**